-Tin is the most versatile finish for copper bus bars.
+Tin plating is the most versatile finish for copper bus bars.
 Tin provides excellent corrosion resistance for components susceptible to tarnish under a wide range of environmental conditions.
-Tin plated parts also allow for exceptional solderability for power electronics.
+Tin plating parts allows for exceptional solderability for power electronics.

 - Corrosion Resistance

 - Lowest Cost option that offers corrosion resistance and solderability